citp/privacy-policy-historical/b/bg/bgc/bgcs.k12.oh.us.md

-> *The following text is extracted and transformed from the bgcs.k12.oh.us privacy policy that was archived on 2017-06-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170607075527id_/http%3A//www.bgcs.k12.oh.us/district/board/privacy-policies) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the bgcs.k12.oh.us privacy policy that was archived on 2017-11-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171122035705id_/http%3A//www.bgcs.k12.oh.us/Content/12) for the most accurate reproduction.*

-# Bowling Green City Schools :: Privacy Policies
+# Bowling Green City Schools

 ### **BGCS Notice of Privacy Practices**